zyc9012/tatoemu/README.md

-# GameBoy Emulator
+# TatoEmu - Multi-System Emulator

-A GameBoy emulator written in C++ with support for SDL3 and WebAssembly.
+TatoEmu is a multi-system emulator written in C++ with SDL3 and WebAssembly targets.
+It currently supports GB/GBC and NES ROMs.

 ## Requirements